 Debate rages on as to whether it was their best album but despite that everyone, including a host of new attendees enjoyed the night.

 June 17th featured Endtroducing... .
-This is the first classic album was selected by the membership and was a fantastic night.
+This is the first classic album selected by the membership and was a fantastic night.

-We featuring lots of video footage of Joshua Paul “Josh” Davis (born June 29, 1972) better known by his stage name DJ Shadow.
+We featured lots of video footage of Joshua Paul “Josh” Davis (born June 29, 1972) better known by his stage name DJ Shadow.
 For the uninitiated he’s an American record producer and DJ.
 He first gained notice with the release of his highly acclaimed debut studio album, Endtroducing…...
 He has a personal record collection of over 60,000 records.

 Look out for other back catalogue releases and work from the likes of including Unkle, Cut Chemist, Massive Attack Blackalicious, Zack de la Rocha, Keak Da Sneak, Mos Def, David Banner, and Dr Octagon and anything on MoWax, Quannum Projects or Solesides.

 April 30th 2017 Miles Davis – Kind of Blue

 A night of classic jazz and wonderful video footage of Davis’s ensemble sextet, consisting of pianist Bill Evans, drummer Jimmy Cobb, bassist Paul Chambers, and saxophonists John Coltrane and Julian “Cannonball” Adderley, together with pianist Wynton Kelly on one track.